 “I look forward to the outcome of re-evaluation by ICES in early 2019 which I expect will confirm the industry view there is a still a very healthy mackerel stock in the North East Atlantic.
 This has been evidenced — not only by the Irish pelagic fleet but also by other pelagic fleets that have encountered large shoals of mackerel over the entire distribution area.”

-Based upon these observations, the KFO believes the stock size has greatly increased, and is not confined to one area or has been observed by only one fleet.
+The KFO believes the stock size has greatly increased and is not confined to one area or has been observed by only one fleet.

 “This is contrary to ICES stated view that the stock is declining since 2011.”

-O’Donoghue contends this is “yet another major mistake” in the mackerel advice, not forgetting “the mistakes made in 2017 and again in 2018” on Atlanto Scandia herring.
+O’Donoghue contends this is “yet another major mistake” in the mackerel advice, in addition to “the mistakes made in 2017 and again in 2018” on Atlanto Scandia herring.

-This is the final year of the 2014 Three Parties Agreement (EU, Norway and Faroes) however the three parties have agreed to extend the agreement for a further two years.
+This is the final year of the 2014 Three Parties Agreement (EU, Norway and Faroes).
+The three parties have however agreed to extend the agreement for a further two years.